VKirijanova/Virtual-Books-Library-MS3-/README.md

 - HTML
 - CSS (the language to style HTML and make bootstrap more individual)
 - JavaScript
+- jQuery

+- Gitpod
+- GitHub
+- MongoDb
+- Heroku
+- Flask
+- Jinja
+- Werkzeug
 - Materialize

+- Chrome DevTools
 - Jshint
 - W3C school
 - W3C mark up validation service (to test HTML and CSS)

 # Testing #
 - HTML tested with W3C mark up validation service.
+I had some syntax issue only due to jinja template been used to build all pages.
-- CSS have been tested with W3C mark up validation service
+- CSS have been tested with W3C mark up validation service, error been showed:[Error.png](https://postimg.cc/Mnn7jBJG).
+After removing shadow from element, no errors was found.

 - JavaScript code _______ Jshint with no major issues
 - Project's responsiveness ________ on iPhone, Google Chrome, Microsoft Edge